About the role

 Schedules will change over time due to ever-changing customer demands.
 We do expect some level of flexibility from our employees.
 Conversely, if your availability changes, please discuss this with your immediate supervisor to see if there are any alternative options available.

-How long do I have to before I can get a better shift?
+How long before I can request a better shift?

 Schedules usually stay the same unless you change business lines, complete a rare shift bid (which does not happen often), or there's a business need.
 Weekend or early shifts aren't guaranteed, but the longer you're with the company, the better your chances.